 The fight for climate change is one we have to fight together, and BioBTX can be a great asset in that fight.
-Our current goal is to perfect our technology so we can produce eco-friendly BTX as effectively and efficiently as possible.
-This way we can provide our product at the most competitive price possible.
+Our current goal is to perfect our technology so we can produce our product as effectively and efficiently as possible.
+Hence we can provide our product at the most competitive price possible.

 Sustainable BTX has significant advantages over BTX made from fossil resources.
 Waste and biomass have great potential, and let these be our most important resources.